 Highland Cemetery, Lyme's newest cemetery, was founded in 1919 and is located on High Street abutting the Town Garage.
-Burial lots are available to all Lyme residents and former residents, and applications for lots are available on-line, in the Selectmen's Office or from Town Sexton, Bill LaBombard.
+Burial lots are available to all Lyme residents and former residents, and applications for lots are available from the Town Clerk.

 |Michael C. Hinsley||Member|